-Sales Negotiation Questions to get to the Decision Maker
+Sales Negotiation Questions to Get to the Decision Maker

 Many sales professionals struggle to close deals or they lose to competitors, because they're not talking with all the real decision makers.
 Ask the best decision maker questions to ensure you're selling to the right customers.

-Two Decision Maker Questions
+Two Decision-Maker Questions

-- “Aside from you, who else are the decision makers?”
+- “Aside from you, who else are the decision-makers?”

 This question casts the light of your enquiry on the less threatening area of their company process.
-Decision making process conversations take your conversation off the rocky road of ego and status.
-In describing their process, they usually reveal the names of the people you need to talk with.
-So listen carefully and take notes.
+Decision-making process conversations take your conversation off the rocky road of ego and status.
+In describing their process, they usually reveal the names of the people you need to talk with so listen carefully and take notes.

-Trust & Relationships
+Trust and Relationships